Latest information on council services that have been impacted by COVID-19.

 To ensure there are spaces available for visitors, parking terms and conditions are being enforced.
 Please make sure you don’t overstay the time limit in our car parks, ensure you park in allocated bays and only use disabled bays if you have a blue permit.

 The Shopmobility service has reopened in a shop unit in the Four Seasons Shopping Centre.
 For information about the service, visit our Shopmobility page.

 Mansfield Market is open with social distancing measures in place, which will remain under constant review.
-For more information read our press release.

 The majority of shops in our town centres have reopened.
 We have put measures in place to support social distancing, including queue and one-way systems.
 We are working closely with Mansfield BID to ensure the town centre is safe for visitors, including providing hand sanitiser stations and signage.

 Visit the town safely: